 Regretably, very little appears to have changed in Burma since 2005.
-As was the case with Pyonyang, these recollections remain an accurate representation of the culture and oppression.
+As was the case with Pyongyang, these recollections remain an accurate representation of the culture and oppression.

 A compliment to Helge Dascher’s intuitive translation is that it never for a moment occurs that one is reading a work originally published in anything other than English.